Hu Feng: Political persecution

-During the Cultural Revolution, Hu Feng and his wife were sent to Lushan, Sichuan for labor.
+During the following Cultural Revolution, Hu Feng and his wife were sent to Lushan, Sichuan for labor re-education.
 Hu Feng was again arrested in November 1967.
 In January 1970, Hu Feng was accused of desecrating the portrait of Mao and was sentenced for life.

 Rehabilitation and death

 In 1979, Hu Feng was released from prison.
 In September 1980, he was partly rehabilitated when the CCCPC overturned its decision on the "Hu Feng Counter-revolutionary Clique", yet CCCPC did not overturn previous accusations towards Hu Feng.
 He was then made a standing member of the Chinese People's Political Consultative Conference and restored as a member of the China Federation of Literary and Art Circles and a member of the China Writers Association.

 Hu Feng died of cancer in Beijing on June 8, 1985.
 China's Ministry of Public Security cancelled some of his accusations in April 1986, and CCCPC cancelled all accusations in June 1988.